edreeseg/sql-lab/queries.md

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

-Select CustomerName FROM Customers
+DELETE FROM Customers
-WHERE CustomerID != ANY
+WHERE CustomerID IN
+(SELECT CustomerID as C2 FROM Customers
-(SELECT CustomerID FROM Orders); -- Not working
+EXCEPT SELECT CustomerID FROM Orders);